 If the other variables are standardized, then an experimenter can comfortably say that the independent variable is actually having an effect.
-In an experiment comparing two different types of seeds, if one group of seeds gets watered twice as much as the other group of seeds, then an experimenter has no idea if the independent variable (the type of seed) affected the results, or if it was the difference in the amount of water the seeds received that effected the change.
-By standardizing the variable of water -- that is, keeping it the same -- the experiment can show that the independent variable is related to the difference in growth of the seeds.
+In an experiment comparing two different types of seeds, if one group of seeds gets watered twice as much as the other group of seeds, then an experimenter has no idea if the independent variable (the type of seed) affected the results, or if it was the difference in the amount of water the seeds received that effected the change, or a little of both.
+By standardizing the variable of water by keeping the amount the same with both sets of seeds, the experiment can show that the independent variable is related to the dependent variable (the difference in growth) of the plants.

-In an experiment determining if a new drug lowers cholesterol levels more than a placebo or more than another drug, the independent variable is the type of drug administered.
-The dependent variable is the level of cholesterol, and the standardized variables are the age of the subjects, the relative health of the subjects, the additives or fillers in the drugs/placebo, the frequency of the drug administration and the frequency with which the cholesterol levels are checked.
-In practice, it's very difficult to control all these other variables, so there is usually just a partial standardization for a complex study like this.
-This means any change found may be connected to the type of drug, but could also be due to other factors.
+In an experiment determining if a new drug lowers cholesterol levels more than a placebo or more than another drug does, the independent variable is the type of drug administered.
+The dependent variable is the level of cholesterol, and the standardized variables are the age of the subjects, the relative health of the subjects, the additives or fillers in the drugs or placebo, the frequency of the drug administration and the frequency with which the cholesterol levels are checked, et cetera.
+In practice, it is very difficult to control all of these other variables, so there is usually a partial standardization for a complex study like this.
+This means that it is understood that any change found may be connected to the type of drug, but could also be due to other factors.